Take a look at these best museums to get an insight into Ho Chi Minh city‘s amazing history, art, and culture.

 Ho Chi Minh City Museum of Fine Arts

-Ho Chi Minh City Museum of Fine Arts is considered one of the most beautiful architectural works in Saigon today.
+Ho Chi Minh City Museum of Fine Arts is considered one of Saigon’s most beautiful architectural works today.

 The museum was established in 1987 and officially came into operation in 1991.
 It was formerly a mansion of the Chinese-origin bourgeois named Hua Bon Hoa – one of the wealthiest people in Saigon in the early twentieth century.